 Like most little boys who like all things outdoors, my fascination and lust for pocket knives started well before my parents thought I was actually old and responsible enough to own one.
 Over the years, I’ve had dozens.
 As a Boy Scout, I loved old fashioned sheath knives with their beautiful stacked leather handles and I still have a couple today.
 I also own more hardy and minimalist survival knives along with smaller folding pocket knives.
 All of them have their uses, but I’ve found as camp kitchen tools for food prep, they’re generally crap and potentially dangerous.
 Why?
 They’re heavy and are often either too short or too thick.

 Let me explain.
 One of my favorite backpacking breakfasts is fried potatoes and veggie sausages cooked in olive oil on my MSR Windburner Stove system.
 While heavy, potatoes are hardy enough to cram down in a backpack and travel well.
 Among my camp kitchen tools, I have a lightweight plastic cutting board to slice them up.
 However, if you use a thick-bladed outdoor survival knife, slicing potatoes is challenging.
-Getting the slices even is hard and then want to roll around while you push down with the sharp, but thick, blade and you run the risk of chopping a finger or bits dropping off the edge of your board and into the dirt below.
+Getting the slices even is hard and they want to roll around while you push down with the sharp, but thick, blade and you run the risk of chopping a finger or bits dropping off the edge of your board and into the dirt below.
 Pocket knives often have thinner blades that slice better, but they’re not long enough to cut through thick potatoes and onions.

 The MSR Alpine Kitchen Knife reigns supreme among camp kitchen tools